TRANSCRIBING VIOLIN MUSIC FOR CELLO

 ORIGINAL KEY OR TRANSPOSITION ?

-The violin and cello are so closely related (similar) that it is easy to think that transcribing violin music would require just a simple, automatic transposition down a fifth (plus an octave), so that the four open cello strings coincide with the four open violin strings.
-This transposition down a fifth not only makes the playing easier but can be also a vital component of many of the musical effects which make idiomatic use of the open strings (especially relevant in Bach’s music for Unaccompanied Violin).
-There are however multiple exceptions to this standard procedure, for example:
+The violin and cello are so closely related (similar) that it is easy to think that transcribing violin music would require just a simple, automatic transposition down a fifth (plus an octave) so that the four open cello strings coincide with the four open violin strings.
+This transposition down a fifth not only makes the playing easier but can be also a vital component of many of the musical effects which make idiomatic use of the open strings (especially relevant in Bach and Telemann‘s music for unaccompanied violin).
+There are however multiple exceptions to this standardised procedure.

 In the case of music in very “flattened keys” this principle is no longer valid.
-Even with only three flats in the key signature the violin can’t use its top open strings and transposing the key down a fifth adds one more flat into the key signature, effectively neutralising both the cello’s top open strings.
-Therefore, violin music in keys with two flats or more, when transcribed for cello on this website, tends to have a smaller transposition, taking us into an easier (sharper) key in which we can, unlike in the original violin version, use our open strings.
+Even with only three flats in the key signature, the violin can’t use its top two open strings, and transposing the key down by a fifth adds one more flat into the key signature, effectively neutralising both of the cello’s top open strings also.
+Therefore, for violin music in keys with two flats or more, a transposition down by a fifth not only brings us no advantage in terms of open-string use, it actually brings concrete disadvantages.
+This is why violin music in the flatter keys that has been transcribed for cello on this website tends to have a smaller transposition, taking us into an easier (sharper) key in which we can, unlike in the original violin version, use our open strings.
 Some examples of this are Bach Sonatas for Violin and Harpsichord Nº 4 and 5 along with Mozart’s Violin Sonatas K378 and K454.

 Not only do we have to choose the most appropriate key for our transcription, we also need to find solutions (adaptations) to problems of register, bowing (and articulation) and double-stops (and chords).
 Let’s look now one by one at these different areas.